The complicated story of the once plentiful Bobwhite Quail (Colinus virginianus).

 Hunting Opportunities for the Bobwhite Quail

 Despite population declines, the estimated United States population of bobwhite quail hovers around 4.8 million birds (All About Birds 2018).
-As such, they are still considered a game bird across much of their historic range.
+As such, they are still considered a game bird across much of their historic range including public lands.
 Some of the best modern states for hunting quail include Kansas, Oklahoma, Texas, Nebraska, and Iowa.
 Here are some tips if you get out for a quail hunt of your own.

 Like the ruffed grouse, start by hunting habitat edges which attract bobwhite quail as well.
 Focus on areas with dense young regrowth or native warm season grasses (CRP fields) adjacent to crop fields.
 If you only have a few hours to hunt, focus your efforts in these areas in the early morning or the last hour of the day when birds transition from feeding to roosting in the grass, or vice versa.
 If you do flush a bird, stay sharp.
 Coveys of up to twenty birds is fairly common in the fall—you’ll probably flush a couple more.
 As with pheasant hunting, focus your late season hunting efforts along shelter belts and conifer plantings, which offer thermal cover for upland birds (Quail Forever 2018b).